mailtodanish/mailtodanish/README.md

 ### Hi there 👋
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="230">

-This is Danish

 A Software Developer by Profession.

 📫 How to reach me: mailtodanish@gmail.com

-🔭 I’m currently working on Flask API for react applictaion
+🔭 I’m currently working on Python Flask API for React front end.

 🌱 I am also expertize in Siebel CRM and OpenUI.